elliotel/Kinsho/README.md

 ![](img/kinsho_icon.png)
 # 「近書」Kinsho

-「近書」Kinsho is a simple digital Japanse-English dictionary utilizing JMdict.
+「近書」Kinsho is a simple digital Japanse-English dictionary utilizing JMdict_e.
 The user can search for Japanese or English words and find the most common and accurate translation in the opposite language.
 Japanese search terms can be written in kanji, hiragana and romaji, and will regardless produce the same results.
 The dictionary XML files are stored locally, as to not require the user to have internet access.

 ![](img/example_light.png) ![](img/example_dark.png)